 Excessive ability to see other people’s shortcomings, but lack of self-criticism, indicates inconsistency and lack of insight.
-Therefore, if you are prone to this mode of action, keep in mind that each action elicits a reaction, and that the ratio of your “participation” in any process is also important in the outcome of the reaction.
+Therefore, if you are prone to this mode of action, keep in mind that each action elicits a reaction and that the ratio of your “participation” in any process is also important in the outcome of the reaction.
 If you are not ready for change, then you are not ready to move on either.
-In doing so, we come to a conclusion that there is a great possibility of repeating the same mistakes in the future that will lead you to the same, or at least similar dissatisfaction.
+In doing so, we come to the conclusion that there is a great possibility of repeating the same mistakes in the future that will lead you to the same, or at least similar dissatisfaction.

-Start your journey of introspection and learn more about the quality relationships from a Tantra perspective in our Tantra Method Training.
+Start your journey of introspection and learn more about quality relationships from a Tantra perspective in our Tantra Method Training.